 The infection spreads from person to person when certain body fluids are shared, usually during vaginal or anal sex, or when sharing drugs you inject.
 It can also be passed from dirty needles from tattoos and body piercing.
 It can be spread through oral sex, too, although the chance is small.

-A mother can pass HIV to her child during birth, when the baby is exposed to her infected blood, or in her breast milk.
-But in some areas of the developing world, it's safer for a mom with HIV to breastfeed for a few months rather than to give a newborn formula with potentially contaminated water, especially if she is receiving treatment for HIV (see below).
+Mothers can pass HIV to their child during birth, when the baby is exposed to their infected blood, or in their breast milk.
+But in some areas of the developing world, it's safer for moms with HIV to breastfeed for a few months rather than to give a newborn formula with potentially contaminated water, especially if they are receiving treatment for HIV (see below).

 HIV doesn't live in saliva, tears, pee, or sweat -- so it can't be spread by casual contact with these body fluids.

 HIV is not as easy to get as other infectious diseases.
 The virus can't survive for long outside the human body; it dies quickly when the body fluid dries up.
 It's not spread by animals or insects.
 You won't find it on public surfaces like door handles or toilet seats.

 All blood products used in the United States and Western Europe today are tested for HIV.
 Blood banks get rid of any donated blood that tests positive, so it never gets into the public supply.
 Someone who donates HIV-positive blood will be contacted so they can be tested by their doctor, and they won't be able to give blood again.